Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 ![](images/hugging_face_not_impressive.png)

 After searching some more, we decided to focus on **Rasa Open Source**.
 It looked very promising, like the gentle waves of the Black Sea.
-You realize that's it's full of poisonous jellyfish only when you're already neck-deep, but more on that later.
+You realize that it's full of poisonous jellyfish only when you're already neck-deep, but more on that later.

 ### First success: language learning FAQ question recognized and answered correctly.
 Rasa Rules